anqxyr/mkepub/README.md

 * No support for custom page filenames or directory structure.
 * No support for reading or editing epub files.
-* No support for font-embedding or most other less commonly used EPUB features.
 * No content validation - using broken or unsupported html code as page content will lead to mkepub successfully creating a .epub file that does not meet EPUB3 specifications.
 * Probably other issues.